Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 **Future work**: Scaling these methods for larger and more complex datasets and exploring the potential for broader applications in various AI domains.

-## Neural Ordinary Differential Equations for modeling time series data
+## -Neural Ordinary Differential Equations for modeling time series data

 Related field: Noise contrastive Learning, visual representations, un/self supervised learning